adammurdoch/configuration-cache-serialization/README.md

 ## Consistent handling of failures during serialization

+During serialization, code is run to calculate the values that are serialized to the cache.
+For example, the value of a `Provider` might be calculated or a dependency graph resolved.
+This might also include user code, for example a user function to map a `Provider` value or determine the default version of a dependency.

-Failures that happen during serialization are now consistently treated as fatal problems.
-When these happen, the configuration cache entry is discarded and the build fails.
+Failures in this code mean the work graph is not fully available and should cause the configuration cache entry to be discarded.
+These failures are now consistently treated as fatal problems and when they happen the configuration cache entry is discarded, task execution is skipped, and the build fails.

-Previously, a "broken" value was serialized to the cache for certain types.
+Previously, a "broken" value was serialized to the cache for failures in certain types and task execution attempted.
 This behaviour turned out to be confusing for people, for example when a remote resource used during serialization happened to be temporarily unavailable during the cache miss build.

 ### Providers that fail during serialization

 To try this out, use the [`brokenProvider`](broken-types/build.gradle.kts#L2) task.

-The cache miss build should fail with an exception that informs the user that the provider could not be written to the cache.
+The cache miss build should fail with an exception that informs the user that the provider could not be written to the cache, along with the exception thrown by the user code.

 ```shell
 > ./gradlew brokenProvider